 General Oncology Rehabilitation

-You might benefit from general oncology rehabilitation with one of our physical or occupational therapists if you have any of the following symptoms:
+You might benefit from general oncology rehabilitation with one of our physical or occupational therapists to improve your strength and endurance, or if you have any of the following symptoms:

 - Decreased reach or range of motion/movement of arms or legs

 - Scar tissue sensitivity (to touch or clothing) or tightness

 - Tight bands in your armpit when reaching overhead